Peter Elbow: Writing Without Teachers

 Writing Without Teachers was Elbow's first book about writing, and the one that has made his freewriting technique so popular as a pedagogical practice.
+His own struggles during his time at Harvard and Oxford inspired the ideas in his first book.
 In this book, Elbow uses two main metaphors.
 These are metaphors that reflect Elbow's interest in letting one's ideas develop and change throughout the writing process.
 The first is to see writing as growing.
 It must move through stages.
 The first stage is to generate words before a writer can continue to "grow" a piece of writing and move through the subsequent stages.
 Elbow argues that writing can be seen as a powerful organic process which develops new knowledge and insight.
 You "start writing at the very beginning-- before you know your meaning at all-- and encourage your words gradually to change and evolve.
 Only at the end will you know what you want to say or the words you want to say it with.
 You should expect yourself to end up somewhere different from where you started.
 Meaning is not what you start out with but what you end up with.
 Control, coherence, and knowing your mind are not what you start out with but what you end up with....
 Writing is a way to end up thinking something you couldn't have started out thinking.
 Writing is, in fact, a transaction with words whereby you free yourself from what you presently think, feel, and perceive."